-AH 110.
+- AH 110.
 Emergency Medical Technician (EMT).
 7 hours credit.
 Prerequisite: Current immunizations, pass a criminal background check, a score at a predetermined level in reading, writing and math on a placement exam, and concurrent enrollment in AH 212.
 This course will enable the student to provide assessment and pre-hospital emergency care to patients experiencing trauma or medical emergencies utilizing National Standard Guidelines Scope of Practice (NSGSP) and the Kansas Authorized Activities for the EMT.
-The student must be at least 17 years of age in order to be eligible to take Kansas State and national EMT exam.
+The student must be at least 17 years of age in order to be eligible to take Kansas State and national EMT exam. - AH 111.
+Therapeutic Nutrition.
+3 hours credit.
+This course will enable the student to apply fundamentals of nutrition to the promotion and maintenance of health and dietary support in the treatment of clients with common health disorders.
+The student will examine the six classes of nutrients, digestion, metabolism, weight management, nutrition throughout the lifecycle, and the interaction between diet, health, and disease. - AH 113.

-AH 113.
 Activity Director.
 3 hours credit.
 This course will enable the student to analyze the needs of aging individuals including communicating effectively and understanding the holistic needs of this population.
-This course will also enable the student to work in long term care as an activity director.
+This course will also enable the student to work in long term care as an activity director. - AH 115.

-AH 115.
 Social Service Designee Certification.
 3 hours credit.
 This course meets the requirements for social service designee, as approved by the Kansas Department of Health and Environment.
-The student will learn to develop and implement a social service plan for residents in adult care facilities under the direction of a licensed social worker.
+The student will learn to develop and implement a social service plan for residents in adult care facilities under the direction of a licensed social worker. - AH 116.

-AH 116.
 Activity Director/Social Service Designee.
 4 hours credit.
 This course will enable the student to analyze the needs of aging individuals including communicating effectively and understanding the holistic needs of this population.
-This course will also enable the student to work in long term care as an activity director or social service designee.

-AH 117 Home Health Aide.
+This course will also enable the student to work in long term care as an activity director or social service designee. - AH 117 Home Health Aide.
 2 hours credit.
 Prerequisite: AH 122 with a C or better.
 Certified Nurse Aide for Kansas Nursing Homes.
 This course will enable the student to gain in the necessary knowledge, skills, and abilities to give basic nursing care in the home, under the supervision of a registered nurse.
-After completion, the student is eligible to take the Kansas Home Health Aide State exam.
+After completion, the student is eligible to take the Kansas Home Health Aide State exam. - AH 120.

-AH 120.
 Certified Medication Aide.
 5 hours credit.
 Prerequisite: AH 122 with a C or better and a score at a predetermined level on a diagnostic and placement instrument or in the Kansas Certified Nurse Aide Registry.
 Student must be 18 years or older to enroll in this course.
 This course will enable the student to administer specific medications in a safe and accurate manner in an adult care home.
 After successful completion of the course, the student is eligible to take the Kansas Nursing Home Medication Aide test which is required for work as a Certified Medication Aide.